andy-stanciu/code-classifier/README.md

-# Code classifier
+# Code Classifier
-This is a UW CSE493g1 deep learning project by students Andy Stanciu & Rich Chen.
+This is a UW CSE493G1 deep learning project by students Andy Stanciu & Rich Chen.
 The goal: given a Leetcode solution, identify the problem it is trying to solve.
 Exploring various neural network code classification architectures including (but not limited to) AST-based GNNs, CNNs, LSTMs, and potentially transformers.

 ## Contents
 - `docs/` - Background documentation and project report.